It's a long way to go for three hours in a distant gymnasium, where few may know your name and where only your reputation precedes you.

 That's because the Bison have developed into a perennial PIAA championship contender, reaching the final eight teams in Class AA in the past two years.

 They are led by outside hitter Maria Peluso, who has 350 kills and 74 aces in 20 matches.
-Larissa Cass and Julie Young each
+Larissa Cass and Julie Young each has more than 200 kills while Abby Rose has 769 of the team's 834 assists.

 This group has a chance at rare glory.
 The Bison already are the first Erie County team to reach the PIAA finals since 1984, and no team from the county has gone home as a champion.